Follow the steps below to create and use an Acquisition Form on your website:

 In step 2 – Form Settings, select the form-related settings.

-You can now have a popup and embedded form together on a website.
+You can now have a pop-up and embedded form together on a website.
 Choose a form type from the given options.
 The form types available are as follows:

 - Popup: Appears as light boxes on the web page when a user is browsing the site.